USAG Benelux Spotlight: Cody Butler

 |0

-This work, USAG Benelux Spotlight: Cody Butler, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Benelux Spotlight: Cody Butler, by Kristin Savage, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Cody Butler, USAG Benelux Chief of Fitness, who uses his experience in counseling to improve the mental and physical well-being of his clients.]